 With the holiday season over, import cargo volume at the nation’s major retail container ports is expected to slowly decline through the first quarter of the year, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.

 “This is the time of year when the retail supply chain catches its breath before the next big rush begins,” NRF Vice President for Supply Chain and Customs Policy Jonathan Gold said.
 “Retailers are still tallying the bottom line of the holiday season, but they’re also making plans for the spring and summer.”

-The following announced levels from carriers are for both the Peak Season Surcharge (PSS) and upcoming General Rate Increases (GRI) as well as Bunker Fuel Level updates as well as the Low Sulphur Levels for the 1st quarter of 2016.
+The following announced levels from carriers are for both the Peak Season Surcharge (PSS) and upcoming General Rate Increases (GRI).
+Additionally you will find Bunker Fuel Level updates as well as the Low Sulphur Levels for the 1st quarter of 2016.

-Economic activity in the manufacturing sector expanded in October for the 34th consecutive month, and the overall economy grew for the 77th consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.
+Economic activity in the manufacturing sector contracted in December for the second consecutive month, while the overall economy grew for the 79th consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.